Finding Legal Help

 You are not required to hire an attorney, but legal matters can be complicated.
 Consider talking to an attorney to go over your options.
 See the Finding Legal Help page for information about free and low cost ways to get legal help.

 Usted no está obligado a contratar un abogado, pero los asuntos legales pueden ser complicados.
 Considere la posibilidad de hablar con un abogado para hablar de sus opciones.
 Para información sobre cómo obtener ayuda legal vea nuestra página Como encontrar ayuda legal.

 Who can I represent?

-A parent or guardian can "appear" on behalf of a minor child or protected person, which means the parent takes the place of the child as the real party in interest, but usually a parent or guardian cannot "represent" a child or a protected person.
-In juvenile court, you can ask the judge for permission to represent a child or protected person.
-And in a petition for a child protective order any "interested" person may represent the child.
+A parent or guardian can "appear" on behalf of a minor child or protected person, which means the parent takes the place of the child.
+Usually a parent or guardian cannot "represent" a child or a protected person.

 The Utah State Courts mission is to provide the people an open, fair, efficient, and independent system for the advancement of justice under the law.